 - It is insufficient to state that you dislike or disagree with the Determination.
 When drafting the appeal, it is preferable to understand the laws and the rules that unemployment follows.
 I advise you to consult an experienced unemployment attorney for more help.

 - Deliver to the proper address/means

 - states provide the address and the means through which your letter must be channeled (Mail, fax by hand.)
 Make sure you follow that.

 - If you have additional documents or evidence to support your appeal, please submit them.

 - Follow the timeline, if not the deadlines

 - You must continue to certify for benefits while your appeal is pending.
-If you are found eligible, you will only be paid for the periods you have certified for.
+If you are found eligible, you will only be paid for the periods you have been certified for.

 Format of an unemployment appeal letter